-The MFL department is staffed by a team of 4 full time and 2 part time subject specialists, two of whom are French nationals, who have expert subject knowledge and are enthusiastic in their teaching.
+The MFL department is staffed by a team of 5 subject specialists who have expert knowledge and are enthusiastic in their teaching.

-Since foreign languages became optional in KS4 over 50% of pupils every year have opted to continue their study of a foreign language and a smaller but significant % of pupils opt to study 2 languages to GCSE.
+Since Foreign Languages became optional at KS4, the majority of pupils every year have opted to continue their study of a Foreign Language and a small number of pupils opt to study 2 Languages to GCSE level.

-In year 8 pupils spend time revising the topics of self, family and hobbies and then move on to further work on hobbies including the future tense and the weather, this is consolidated through work on the topic of house and home, food and daily routine.
-By the end of year 8 pupils are able to use the present and future tenses in French and can give more detailed opinions on a range of topics.
+In year 8 pupils explore the topics of School, Town and Healthy Lifestyles.
+By the end of year 8, pupils are able to use the past, present and future tenses and can give more detailed opinions on a range of topics.

 In year 9 pupils study the topic of Holidays, then consolidate their general knowledge of the target language in order to gain a valuable head start for their GCSE course, as it is expected that most pupils will choose to study a Modern Foreign Language at KS4.